 NOTE You can populate the Transcription

 The duration of each file is displayed.
-The minutes of transcription time available are shown at the top of the
+If you have pay-as-you-go credits, the number of minutes' transcription time available is shown at the top of the

 dialog box(refreshed every fiveminutes).